November Spanish mortgage data

-Against the month of October the numbers were down and slightly more so than would be a normal natural trend.
-One reason for this will be because of the issues during November of whether Banks in Spain would finally pick up the cost of mortgage deed tax or not.
+Against the month of October the mortgages in Spain were down and slightly more so than would be a normal natural trend.
+One reason for this will be because of the issues during November of whether Banks in Spain would finally pick up the cost of loan deed tax or not.

 AJD tax fiasco takes it toll